Grandpa and Grandma Turn Young Again: Characters

 Satoshi's grandmother.
 She and her husband also mysteriously turned young much like Shozo and Ine.

 Media

 Manga

 Written and illustrated by Kagiri Araido, Grandpa and Grandma Turn Young Again began serialization on Araido's Twitter and Pixiv accounts on October 26, 2019, and ended on June 15, 2024.
 It later began parallel serialization on Media Factory's Monthly Comic Alunna magazine on July 13, 2022.
+Araido resumed serialization of the series on Twitter and Pixiv on July 4, 2025, with the new chapters occurring "around volumes 4 and 5."

 Media Factory compiled the series' chapters into tankōbon volumes.
 Eight volumes were released from June 22, 2020, to June 21, 2024.
+A ninth volume was released on March 17, 2026.